TankEngine-ish/CLI_Weather_Tool/README.md

 Replace your_api_key with your actual WeatherAPI key from here - https://www.weatherapi.com/

-You can now run the application: "./<name of the build>"
+You can now run the application: ./name of the build

 By default, the application will show the weather forecast for Varna, Bulgaria.
 You can specify a different location as a command-line argument:
-"./<name of the build>" London
+./name of the build London

 ![alt text](assets/3123123.png)